MarcMcIntosh/free-code-camp-projects/README.md

 Add google search API_KEY and CSE_ID to .env for the image-search program

 #### Development
-~~ A couchdb or pouchdb-server service should be avaible at http://127.0.0.1:5984 ~~ *note if node-gyp hangs while compiling remove hardening-wrapper* Run in development with hot module reloading with `npm start`
+Run in development with hot module reloading with `npm start`

 #### Production